davidbudzynski/davidbudzynski.github.io/projects.md

 permalink: /projects/
 ---

+Here are some of the projects I've worked on in my free time.
+I've included a brief description of each project, and a link to the repository where you can find the code.

 ## [R-project-bootstrap](https://github.com/davidbudzynski/R-project-bootstrap)

 This is a simple R project template repository that I use to start new R